m-mdy-m/algorithms-data-structures/8.Testing-And-Debugging-Techniques/Testing/README.md

 ## implementations
 Reading about testing is great, but true learning comes from implementing them.
 Hands-on experience lets you practice, solve unexpected issues, and see the impact firsthand.
 Dive into different tests in your project - unit, integration, functional - and remember, testing is a continuous journey!

-**Want to see these tests in action?** Check out my repository for code examples on implementing various software tests: []().
-In my repository, you can not only see the code, but also participate and contribute to the implementation of these tests!
+**Want to see these tests in action?** Check out my repository for code examples on implementing various software tests: [Testing-Guild](https://github.com/Testing-Guild).In my repository, you can not only see the code, but also participate and contribute to the implementation of these tests!
 ## References:

 - [wikipedia](https://en.wikipedia.org/wiki/Software_testing#)